vandrada/BrewAnalyzer/README.md

 Analyzes the programs that are installed through the Mac OS X package manager homebrew.
 It essentially adds some features that I find helpful.

-##Mundane Commands (things that brew already does)
+##Mundane Commands
-* list
+* list programs installed
-* deps
+* list the dependencies of a program
-* uses (this one is a little different)
+* list the uses of a program(this one is a little different)

 ##Money Commands (the features I find 'helpful')
-* shared dependencies between two progams
+* list shared dependencies between two progams
-* shared uses between two uses
+* list shared uses between two uses
-* only print programs with uses
+* only list programs with uses
-* only print programs with dependencies
+* only list programs with dependencies
-* print programs with no uses and no dependencies
+* list programs with no uses and no dependencies
-* print programs that will be broken on the removal of a certain program
+* list programs that will be broken on the removal of a certain program